SaniyaKhullar/NetREm/README.md

 ![png](netrem_pipeline.PNG)

-## Hardware Requirements 🖥️
+## Hardware Requirements

 Please note that larger prior graph networks may require more memory, space, and time.
-We anticipate that you would only need a standard computer (e.g. 32 GB RAM and 32 GB storage 💻) with enough RAM to support the operations.
+We anticipate that you would only need a standard computer (e.g. 32 GB RAM and 32 GB storage) with enough RAM to support the operations.

-## Software Requirements 👩‍💻
+## Software Requirements

 The analysis is based on Python version 3.10.
 Please ensure you have cloned or downloaded our NetREm Github code and package.

 In the Anaconda navigator prompt, you can create a virtual environment to run our code by running :
 `conda create -n NetREm python=310`

-Then, to activate this environment, please run 🔣:
+Then, to activate this environment, please run:
 `conda activate NetREm`

-Please change the current directory to the NetREm folder 🗂️ by running `cd NetREm`.
+Please change the current directory to the NetREm folder by running `cd NetREm`.

 Then, please run the following command in the terminal or command prompt window to install the packages (and respective package versions and other dependencies) specified in our *requirements.txt* file:
 `pip install -r requirements.txt`

-In short, we our code uses the following Python packages: *math, matplotlib, networkx, numpy, typing, os, pandas, plotly.express, random, scipy, scikit-optimize, sklearn, sys, tqdm, warnings*. 👨‍💻
+In short, we our code uses the following Python packages: *math, matplotlib, networkx, numpy, typing, os, pandas, plotly.express, random, scipy, scikit-optimize, sklearn, sys, tqdm, warnings*.
 <!-- To install these packages manually, please run *pip install [package]* or *pip3 install [package]* in the terminal or run *conda install [package]* in the Anaconda navigator prompt. -->